bcoles/kasld/docs/usage.md

   for the same purpose — `1 of 2` says one of the two levels this target could be running.
 Both are omitted where no such set is modelled for the quantity, which is the same thing a bare count means in the readout.
+  The physical image base is the notable omission, and permanently: where a kernel lands in physical memory is set by where the board puts DRAM, so no window is declared for it and the set the engine starts from is an address width rather than a set of placements.
+A gate reads its `slots` and `entropy_bits` alone.
+The virtual one is omitted too on an architecture with no KASLR, where the same constants bound where a bootloader may have put the image rather than a set the kernel drew from.
+Take the ratio from the slots, not the bits:
-  Take the ratio from the slots, not the bits: `ilog2` rounds, so `2^entropy_bits_initial` is 512 where the set holds 505.
+  `ilog2` rounds, so `2^entropy_bits_initial` is 2,048 where the set holds 1,025.
 - `slots_upper_bound` — beside every `slots` figure: `true` where the grain the count stands on is a lower bound, so a kernel aligned more coarsely than the engine could prove sits on fewer placements than `slots` says.
 A gate reading